 Holder of both a B.A. in law and a Masters’ degree in Marketing Strategy, Florent joins Publicis Group and evolves there for 13 years to finally be appointed Special Projects Manager to the Management.
 He then joins Havas group Euro RSCG Worldwide Events, and specialized in institutional communication issues.
 Reknowned expert in design and production of large events, conferences, and summits he is today, Florent intervened on the World Economic Forum, the Petra Nobel Conference, the Monaco Media Forum, the Dakar Agriculture Summit, the L’Oreal UNESCO for Women and Science, the Women’s Forum, the World Policy Conference, the G20 in France, the Wharton Global Forum, the United Nations Alliance of Civilizations in Doha etc. He advises several institutions and think-tanks such as the German Marshall Fund France, the WPC Foundation or the Zermatt Summit, and counsels international organizations in the modernization of their communication strategies.
 In 2010, he joins Agence Publics as a Managing partner, responsible for all institutional and event-related missions.

 Career diplomat, Didier Le Bret, successively stationed in Moscow and Vilnius between 1988 and 1998 has followed for more than ten years Eastern Europe evolutions.
 In charge of human rights and humanitarian affairs at the Permanent Mission to the United Nations in New York, he participated in the preparation of the Millennium Development Summit in 2000.
 From 2002 to 2005, he was in charge of external audiovisual action in the Quai d'Orsay Cooperation Department and took an active part in the negotiation of the Convention on Cultural Diversity at UNESCO.
 From 2005 to 2007, he directed the service of cooperation and cultural action of the French Embassy in Dakar.
 Counselor, then Deputy Director, in the Office of the Secretary of State for Cooperation, from 2007 to 2009, he particularly follows the external cultural action and educational policy.
 He was appointed Ambassador of France to Haiti in September 2009, a position he held until December 2012.
 During his mission, he had to manage and coordinate the French response to the January 12, 2010 earthquake .
 He directed the Quai d'Orsay Crisis Center from 2012 to 2015 before being appointed National Intelligence Coordinator to the President of the Republic, a position he hold from May 2015 to September 2016.
-Didier Le Bret joined ESL & NETWORK in June 2018 , as a senior partner and President of Agence Publics.
+Didier Le Bret joined ESL & NETWORK in June 2018 , as a senior partner.

 As a member of the Académie des Sciences Morales et Politiques (Academy of Human and Political Sciences) at the Institut de France, a professor at the renowned Institut d’Etudes Politiques (Sciences Po) in Paris, and an independent Senior Fellow at the Brookings Institution in Washington, D.C., Jean-David Levitte has enjoyed a distinguished diplomatic career.
 Joining the French Ministry of Foreign Affairs in 1970, Jean-David Levitte began his diplomatic career in Hong Kong, then moved to Peking, before being called upon by President Giscard d'Estaing to join the Elysée in 1975, where he remained until 1981.
 He was, between 1995 and 2000, Diplomatic Adviser and Sherpa to President Jacques Chirac, having previously occupied a number of posts at the Ministry of Foreign Affairs, notably Director General for Cultural, Scientific and Technical Relations, Director of the Department for Asia and Oceania, Assistant Director of West Africa, and French Ambassador to the United Nations in Geneva.
 Between 2007 and 2012, he was the Diplomatic Adviser and Sherpa to President Nicolas Sarkozy.
 Prior to this, between 2003 and 2007, he was French Ambassador to the US in Washington, D.C. covering the difficult period of the War in Iraq, while in 2000 to 2002, he had been French Ambassador to the UN in New York, presiding over the Security Council at the time of the terrorist attacks of 11 September 2001, and successfully negotiating the return of the arms inspectors to Iraq in 2002.
 Jean-David Levitte joined ESL & Network group in September 2015.